iameijaz/Project_Geni/Instructions.md

 pip install bleedfacedetector
 ```

-and then fork or download the files from the repository, and run the main.py file.
+and then fork or download the files from the repository, and run the geni_AI.py file.

+*Note: This is a sample code, and still under development*